levsero/test_embed/doc/architecture/decisions/0007-browser-testing-framework.md

 In Progress

 ## Context
 In light of the recent [API infinite loop bug](https://zendesk.atlassian.net/wiki/spaces/ops/pages/694063407/2019-04-11+Integrated+chat+widget+causing+customer+sites+to+become+unresponsive+Non-SI), the team realised the need and importance of extensive API test coverage.
-It is not enough to have one simple unittest for each api.
+It is not enough to have one simple unit test for each API.
 In order to gain more confidence in deploys (especially deploys related to APIs), we need to test complex API configurations.
 Some customers have more than 200 lines of our API code triggering off an exponential number of different workflows within the widget.

-After much deliberation, the team decided it's necessary to write proper browser tests to test the full sequence of the widget initialization under a number of different API usecases.
+After much deliberation, the team decided it's necessary to write proper browser tests to test the full sequence of the widget initialization under a number of different API use cases.
 Although Jest integrations test would be easy to write and provide a decent amount of coverage, it is still difficult to completely test the full widget initialization process that includes queuing APIs on page load.

-Furthermore, rather than writing more Zendesk Browser Tests, we have decided to move to a testing framework that can be embeded into our repository.
+Furthermore, rather than writing more Zendesk browser tests, we have decided to move to a testing framework that can be embeded into our repository.
 The team prefers to write browser tests in one unified repository and our existing staging tests are very flaky due to Help Center account creation failing regularly.
 For that reason, we have also decided that our new browser tests will have limited dependency on external Zendesk services.
-The tests will depend on a shared Zendesk account but not interact with it to large extent.
+The tests will depend on a shared Zendesk account but not interact with it to a large extent.
 In addition, putting these tests into our codebase mean that they run before merging which is beneficial as the master branch should no longer have commits merged that cause tests to fail.

-As such, two Web Widget Engineers (Apoorv Kansal and Adrian Yong) investigated two popular browser testing frameworks.
+As such, Apoorv Kansal and Adrian Yong investigated two popular browser testing frameworks.
 The libraries have been critically evaluated below.

 ## Potential Solutions